magepages/mpdocs/docs/custom-form/index.md

 ![](https://i.imgur.com/z0aoNtY.png)

 - **Enable Auto Response**:
-  - Select **Yes** to allow successful submission of email notification of submission to Admin's email
+  - Select **Yes** to allow successful submission of email notification to Admin
 - **Send To**:
   - All emails filled in this section will receive a notification every time the form is submitted
   - The email is separated by commas
   - If left blank, no email will be sent to admin
 - **Email Sender**: There are 5 default types of Magento Sender for Admin to choose: **General Contact, Sales Representative, Customer Support, Custom Email 1, Custom Email 2**
 - **Email Template**:
-  - Built-in extension Email notification for Admin
+  - This module has a default Email notification template for Admin
   - To change **Email Template**, Admin can create another Email Template in `Marketing > Email Template`.
   - Instructions for creating new Email Template [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html)